jimwhite/CastVideos-android/README.md

-CastVideos-android and companion library
+Rebuilt for Android Studio
 ==================

-* Rebuilt for Android Studio *

-CastVideos-android application and library.
+CastVideos-android application and library combined.